 Day 1, Wednesday, The Patagonian Adventure starts

 The trip begins with you being picked up from your hotel in Punta Arenas or Punta Arenas airport in the morning and driven to EcoCamp Patagonia, located in the world-famous Torres del Paine National Park.
 Alternatively, you can start your trip in Calafate (see the weekly transfer board for EcoCamp's pick up & drop off schedule).
-En route we make a couple of stops - First in Puerto Natales, a small, lively town on the shores of "Seno de Ultima Esperanza", where we enjoy a hearty local lunch, and second at Cueva de Milodon, a massive prehistoric cave where the remains of a giant ground sloth were discovered in the 1890’s.
+En route we make a stop t in Puerto Natales, a small, lively town on the shores of "Seno de Ultima Esperanza", where we enjoy a hearty local lunch.
 The journey is scenic and highly atmospheric, featuring many wild birds and wonderful Patagonian landscapes.

 The day ends with our arrival and overnight stay at EcoCamp Patagonia (optional), nestled in the heart of Torres del Paine National Park and with a prime view of the majestic Torres.
 Sunset is usually around 11pm during the summer months, meaning that there will still be enough daylight for you to admire the Patagonian steppe with its guanacos and snow-peaked mountain horizon once you arrive.

 For more details about trek distance and walking time, click here to check out our Trekking Chart.